vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/kriyA/rAmAnuja-nitya-granthaH/Clooney.md

 He offers obeisance on all sides to all the weapons of the Lord, “Oṁ, obeisance to all divine weapons of the Lord.”
-He offers obeisance on all sides to those massaging the divine lotus feet, “Oṁ, obeisance to all massaging the lotus feet of the Lord.” oṁ anantāya nāgarājāya iti pr̥ṣṭhato ’nantaṁ nāgarājaṁ bhagavantaṁ caturbhujaṁ hala-musala dharaṁ kr̥tāñjalipuṭaṁ phaṇāmaṇi-sahasra-maṇd˙itottamāṇgaṁ bhagavantam ālokayantaṁ bhagavat 38darśanānandabr̥ṁhitasarvagātraṁ dhyātvā praṇamya, Next he meditates in the back, on the king of snakes Ananta who is four-armed, who carries the plow and pestle, whose hands are joined in salutation, whose utmost limb is adorned with a thousand gems on his hood, who looks on the Lord, and whose every limb swells with the bliss of the touch of the Lord.
+He offers obeisance on all sides to those massaging the divine lotus feet, “Oṁ, obeisance to all massaging the lotus feet of the Lord.” oṁ anantāya nāgarājāya iti pr̥ṣṭhato ’nantaṁ nāgarājaṁ bhagavantaṁ caturbhujaṁ hala-musala dharaṁ kr̥tāñjalipuṭaṁ phaṇāmaṇi-sahasra-maṇḍitottamāṇgaṁ bhagavantam ālokayantaṁ bhagavat 38darśanānandabr̥ṁhitasarvagātraṁ dhyātvā praṇamya, Next he meditates in the back, on the king of snakes Ananta who is four-armed, who carries the plow and pestle, whose hands are joined in salutation, whose utmost limb is adorned with a thousand gems on his hood, who looks on the Lord, and whose every limb swells with the bliss of the touch of the Lord.
 He then offers obeisance, “Oṁ, (obeisance) to Ananta, the king of snakes.” oṁ sarvebhyo bhagavatparijanebhyo nama iti anukta-anantaparijanān samantataḥ praṇamya, oṁ bhagavatpādukābhyāṁ nama iti bhagavatpāduke purataḥ praṇamya, oṁ sarvebhyo bhagavatparicchadebhyo nama iti sarvaparicchadān samantataḥ praṇamya, oṁ vainateyāya nama iti agrato bhagavato bhagavantaṁ vainateyaṁ āsīnaṁ dvibhujaṁ kr̥tāñjalipuṭaṁ dhyātvā praṇamya,